-National Labor Relations Board Delivers Another Blow to Unions Organizing Strategy of Many Bargaining Units
+National Labor Relations Board Delivers Another Blow to Unions Organizing Strategy of Mini Bargaining Units

 The National Labor Relations Board (“NLRB”), in a 3-to-1 decision, dealt another setback for Unions and their efforts to improve membership by further eliminating the right of Unions to organize “mini-bargaining units” within a larger facility.
 This decision further enforces the NLRB’s decision in PCC Structurals, Inc. (2017) in which the Board re-enforced its rejection of the Obama Board’s decision in Specialty Healthcare (2011) which broadened the right of Unions and employees to organize smaller units within a larger facility.
 In the Court’s new decision, The Boeing Company, the Board clarified the “Community-of-Interest” standard enunciated in PCC Structurals by applying a three-step process for determining whether the proposed bargaining unit is appropriate.
 The Board determined that: